Manu343726/Turbo/README.md

     //Returns true if at least one element of the SEQUENCE evaluates the predicate P to true template<typename P , typename SEQUENCE>
     using any_of = tml::foldl<tml::multi_lambda<_1,_2 , tml::logical_or<_1,tml::eval<P,_2>>>,SEQUENCE>;

+### High-order algorithms.
+Lists and iterators:

+Turbo implements a set of high-order metafunctions as algorithms provided by the `algorithm.hpp` header.
+Those algorithms mimic the most common functional high-order functions to provide building blocks for the rest of the library:

+    //Compute the adition of a set of numbers at compile-time template<typename...
+Ns>
+    using sum = tml::foldl<tml::lambda<_1,_2 , tml::add<_1,_2>>,tml::zero,tml::list<Ns...>>;

+Turbo is a C++ library, but since template-meta-programming seems like a functional language, Turbo takes inspiration from functional languages such as Haskell.
+For algorithms, C++ uses an iterator approach, when Haskell uses lists instead.
+Both approaches has advantages and cons, so what approach we should use?

+Turbo doesn't choose between, instead implements both using exactly the same interface!
+Turbo algorithms are designed to work with sequences, and that sequences could be represented via typelists (`tml::list`) or iterators:

+    using numbers = tml::integer_list<1,2,3,4,5>;

+    using squared = tml::map<tml::lambda<_1 , tml::mul<_1,_1>>,numbers>;
+    using squared = tml::map<tml::lambda<_1 , tml::mul<_1,_1>>,tml::begin<numbers>,tml::end<numbers>>;

+The library provides the header `iterator.hpp`, which implements metafunctions for iterators manipulation, such as `tml::begin`, `tml::end` , `tml::rbegin`, `tml::next` , `tml::deref` , etc. The header provides the declaration of
+the metafunctions, aliases, and the implementation metafunctions, all ready to be highly customizable by the user.
+This allows to write iterator-ready custom types specializing a small set of metafunctions only.
+When its done, everything automagically works!

+By default Turbo provides an iterator implementation for typelists (See the example above) and integral values (See the `numeric_iterators.hpp` header):

+    //Returns a list filled with the numbers on the interval [begin,end) template<int begin , int end>
+    using integer_range = tml::map<tml::function<_>,
+                                   tml::forward_iterators::make_int<begin>,
+                                   tml::forward_iterators::make_int<end>
+                                  >;

 ### TMP-aware static asserting: